jasonagola/invoice-entry/README.md

 ## About

-**Currently being tested and devloped against traditional workflow
+**Currently being tested and devloped against traditional workflow.
+Backend Tools will be integrated into /bike-backend which is already up and running on a VPS.

 This application was built to parse web Invoices from Quality Bicycle Parts (QBP).